+all.authtype

-- all.authtype Type of authentication used.
-There are several authentication type options: - none (no authentication) - local (authentication is performed using the /etc/passwd file) - remote (This is for a terminal profile only.
+Type of authentication used.
+There are several authentication type options:

+- none (no authentication) - local (authentication is performed using the /etc/passwd file) - remote (This is for a terminal profile only.
 The unit takes in a username but does not use it for authentication.
 Instead it passes it to the remote server where it is then used for authentication.) - radius (authentication is performed using a Radius authentication server) - TacacsPlus (authentication is performed using a TacacsPlus authentication server) - Idap (authentication is performed against an Idap database using an Idap server.
-The IP address and other details of the Idap server are defined in the file /etc/ldap.conf)
+The IP address and other details of the Idap server are defined in the file /etc/Idap.conf)

+all.authtype (cont.)

-local/radius (authentication is performed locally first, switching to Radius if unsuccessful) • radius/local (the opposite of the previous option) • local/TacacsPlus (authentication is performed locally first, switching to TacacsPlus if unsuccessful) • TacacsPlus/local (the opposite of the previous option) • RadiusDownLocal (local authentication is tried only when the Radius server is down) • TacacsPlusDownLocal (local authentication is tried only when the TacacsPlus server is down) Note that this parameter controls the authentication required by the Secure Console Port Server SSH.
-The authentication required by the device to which the user is connecting is controlled separately. all.authhost1 all.authhost2 This address indicates the location of the Radius/TacacsPlus authentication server and is only necessary if this option is chosen in the previous parameter.
-A second Radius/TacacsPlus authentication server can be configured with the parameter all.authhost2. all.accthost1 all.accthost2 This address indicates the location of the Radius/TacacsPlus accounting server, which can be used to track how long users are connected after being authorized by the authentication server.
+- kerberos (authentication is performed using a kerberos server.
+The IP address and other details of the kerberos server are defined in the file /etc/krb5.conf) - local/radius (authentication is performed locally first, switching to Radius if unsuccessful) - radius/local (the opposite of the previous option) - local/TacacsPlus (authentication is performed locally first, switching to TacacsPlus if unsuccessful) - TacacsPlus/local (the opposite of the previous option) - RadiusDownLocal (local authentication is tried only when the Radius server is down) - TacacsPlusDownLocal (local authentication is tried only when the TacacsPlus server is down)

+Note that this parameter controls the authentication required by the BLACK BOX ® Advanced Console Server.
+The authentication required by the device to which the user is connecting is controlled separately.

+all.authhost1 all.authhost2

+This address indicates the location of the Radius/TacacsPlus authentication server and is only necessary if this option is chosen in the previous parameter.
+A second Radius/TacacsPlus authentication server can be configured with the parameter all.authhost2.

+all.accthost1 all.accthost2

+This address indicates the location of the Radius/TacacsPlus accounting server, which can be used to track how long users are connected after being authorized by the authentication server.
 Its use is optional.
 If this parameter is not used, accounting will not be performed.
 If the same server is used for authentication and accounting, both parameters must be filled with the same address.
+A second Radius/TacacsPlus accounting server can be configured with the parameter all.accthost2.

+all.radtimeout

-A second Radius/TacacsPlus accounting server can be configured with the parameter all.accthost2. all.radtimeout This is the timeout (in seconds) for a Radius authentication query to be answered. all.radretries Defines the number of times each Radius/ TacacsPlus server is tried before another is contacted.
+This is the timeout (in seconds) for a Radius authentication query to be answered.

+all.radretries Defines the number of times each Radius/ TacacsPlus server is tried before another is contacted.
 The first server (authhost1) is tried "radretries" times, and then the second (authhost2), if configured, is contacted "radretries" times.
-If the second also fails to respond, Radius/ TacacsPlus authentication fails. all.secret This is the shared secret (password) necessary for communication between the Secure Console Port Server SSH and the Radius/TacacsPlus servers.
+If the second also fails to respond, Radius/ all.secret This is the shared secret (password) necessary for communication between the BLACK BOX ® Advanced Console Server and the Radius/

+TacacsPlus authentication fails.

+TacacsPlus servers.

+Note: If you want to dial in to the serial port on a BLACK BOX ® Advanced Console Server series with CHAP authentication, you need to do the following:

+1. Configure Sxx.authtype as local.

+2.Add users in BLACK BOX ® Advanced Console Server.

+3.Insert the users in the file /etc/ppp/chap-secrets.

+4.Insert the file /etc/ppp/chap-secrets in the file /etc/config_files.

+5.Execute the saveconf command.